jguinea/spain-emigration/README.md

 # Spain Emigration
 What are the factors influencing the demographic movements inside Spain?
-[This visualization](https://jguinea.github.io/spain-emigration/spain.html) tries to answer this question by allowing the user to interact with a scatter plot matrix (SPLOM) linked to a map of Spain.
+[This visualization](https://jguinea.github.io/spain-emigration/spain.html) tries to answer this question by allowing the user to interact with a scatter plot matrix (SPLOM) linked to a map of Spain, and a bar chart that shows the inequality of some relevant factors between different areas.

 ### Built with
 * [D3](https://github.com/d3/d3) - The visualization library.